 II.
 Eradicates odors and smells.

-Air ducts are likely to accumulate odors and smells from pets, cleaning agents, mold, smoke and even food preparations over time.
+Air ducts are likely to accumulate odors and smell from pets, cleaning agents, mold, smoke, and even food preparations over time.

 III.
 Contributes to a better flow of air.

 Due to the prolonged accumulation of contaminants, it may become hard to have a good flow of air through the ducts.